isomerpages/ura-lkywcp/resources/in-pictures/_posts/2021-06-29-laureates-retrospective.md

 ![A7 before and after](/images/features/2019/hamburg-a7-before-after.jpg/)*The A7 today (left) and a visualisation of the future Autobahndeckel over the A7 (right) © Ministry of Urban Development © Ministry of Urban Development (left), DEGES/V-KON (right)*

 ![Visualisation of the future Autobahndeckel](/images/features/2019/hamburg-autobahndeckel.jpg/)*Visualisation of the future Autobahndeckel © DEGES/V-KON*

+---

+[^first]: This is an edited version of the article published in the June 2021 issue of [Urban Solutions magazine](https://go.gov.sg/urbsol19) that was launched at the [World Cities Summit 2021](https://www.worldcitiessummit.com.sg).
+Urban Solutions is a publication by the [Centre for Liveable Cities](https://www.clc.gov.sg) under the Ministry of National Development, Singapore.